|

 accompanying the health care debate, and still others, like Rush Limbaugh,

 believes that Obama is himself a racist.
+This largely valueless word's universal facility

 for putting people of every color on the defensive is almost without equal.